Endgame (Star Trek: Voyager): Reception

 In 2015, SyFy ranked "Endgame" as one of the top ten episodes of the series.

-In 2016, the fiftieth anniversary of the franchise, multiple publications included "Endgame" in episode rankings.
-The Hollywood Reporter rated "Endgame" the 54th best television episode of all Star Trek franchise television prior to Star Trek: Discovery, including live-action and the animated series but not counting the movies.
-They also ranked "Endgame" the 6th best episode of the Star Trek: Voyager series.
+In 2016, on the fiftieth anniversary of the franchise, multiple publications included "Endgame" in episode rankings.
+The Hollywood Reporter rated "Endgame" the 54th best television episode of all Star Trek franchise television prior to Star Trek: Discovery, including live-action and the animated series, but not counting the movies.
+They also ranked "Endgame" the sixth best episode of the Star Trek: Voyager series.
 SyFy ranked "Endgame" as the third best finale of Star Trek series up to 2016.
-SyFy ranked "Endgame" as the 8th best time travel plot in Star Trek.
-Empire ranked this the 48th best out of the top 50 episodes of all the 700 plus Star Trek television episodes.
+SyFy ranked "Endgame" as the eighth best time travel plot in Star Trek.
+Empire ranked this the 48th best out of the top fifty episodes of all the 700 plus Star Trek television episodes.
 Radio Times ranked the return of the USS Voyager to Earth as the 30th greatest moment in all Star Trek, including films and television up to that time.

+In 2017, Netflix announced that "Endgame" was one of six Star Trek: Voyager episodes in the top ten most re-watched Star Trek franchise episodes on its streaming service, based on data since the franchise was added to Netflix in 2011.

 In 2019, Nerdist rated Captain Kathryn Janeway one of the top seven time-traveling characters in all of Star Trek for her role in "Endgame".
 The same year, Nerdist also suggested watching "Endgame" as part of an abbreviated binge-watching guide featuring USS Voyager's confrontations with the Borg.
-They also ranked it as the 5th best time-travel episode of all Star Trek in between "Tomorrow is Yesterday" (#6) and "All Good Things..." (#4).
+They also ranked it as the fifth best time-travel episode of all Star Trek in between "Tomorrow is Yesterday" (#6) and "All Good Things..." (#4).

 Also in 2019, SyFy recommend this episode for its Seven of Nine binge-watching guide.

-In 2021, ScreenRant ranked "Endgame" the sixth best episode with the Borg, based on an IMDB rating of 8.6 out 10.
+In 2021, Screen Rant ranked "Endgame" the sixth best episode with the Borg, based on an IMDB rating of 8.6 out 10.

 Novelization

 A novelized version of "Endgame" was adapted by Diane Carey, and published in 2002.
 Some related Star Trek episodes were also novelized, including the Star Trek: Voyager television premiere "Caretaker", which was released as a 278-page novel called "Caretaker", and as an audiobook in 1995 by Simon & Schuster.

-Two additional novels based on Voyager's return are Homecoming and The Farther Shore, both by Christie Golden.
+Two additional novels based on Voyagers return are Homecoming and The Farther Shore, both by Christie Golden.